Thou Shalt Not Kill... Except

 Thou Shalt Not Kill...
 Except, also known as Stryker's War, is a 1985 American action horror film directed by Josh Becker and starring Robert Rickman, John Manfredi, Tim Quill, Cheryl Hausen, Perry Mallette and Sam Raimi.
 It was written by Becker and Scott Spiegel from a story by Becker, actor Bruce Campbell, and Sheldon Lettich.

-The cast of the film consists largely of unknowns, because most of the smaller roles are filled by Becker's friends and relatives.
-Some, however, have been featured in other films, largely those produced by Renaissance Pictures or otherwise involving Sam Raimi, Bruce Campbell, or Josh Becker.

 The film held its premiere in Warren, Michigan on October 13, 1985, and was later released to video in West Germany and Japan on 21 May 1987, followed by Canada on March 31, 1999.
-The low-budget film is fairly obscure, but maintains a small following as an underground cult classic.

 Plot

 Having come home after half of his squadron was killed during the Vietnam War, Sergeant Jack Stryker (portrayed by Brian Schulz), given an honorable discharge due to his injuries, attempts to get his life back together.
 Finding himself reunited with an old girlfriend, Sally (Cheryl Hausen) and his war buddies, he feels he may have successfully re-established his life.
 However, this happiness is quickly cut short when a murderous cult led by an enigmatic but unnamed Charles Manson-like figure (portrayed by director and writer Sam Raimi) comes into town to continue their rampage.

 After Sally is tortured and Stryker and his compatriots find the cult torturing police officers near his house, they arm themselves up and decide to - as the trailer puts it - "break the laws of both God (the title is a reference to one of the Biblical Ten Commandments) and man" and fight back.
 What follows is a war between the two groups, ending in numerous deaths, including the cult leader's; the exchange between the cult leader and Stryker is as follows:

 Cult leader: "I am Jesus Christ!"

 Stryker: "No, you're not — you're dead."

 Upon which Stryker shoots the cult leader in the chest, and he careens into a river, eventually being impaled on a motorcycle, and their brutal war is ended.